pyrf/pyrf/docs/usermanual.rst

 This API may be used in a blocking mode (the default) or in an asynchronous mode with using the `Twisted <http://twistedmatrix.com/>`_ python library.
-Asynchronous modes using other libraries may be added in the future.

 In blocking mode all methods that read from the device will wait to receive a response before returning.